 Hi!
-I’m Carrie, some people call me Wojo. :) I’m 38 years old and I have two beautiful boys, ages 16 and 10.
-If you’re here it’s probably because you have some health issues that you haven’t been able to figure out or get help with.
+I’m Carrie, some people call me Wojo. :) I’m 38 years old and I have two beautiful boys, ages 17 and 11.
+If you’re here it’s probably because you have some health issues that you haven’t been able to figure out.

 People often look at me and think there’s no way I can relate to what they’re going through.
-But if you knew me 10 years ago you would know differently.
+But if you knew me 13 years ago you would know differently.
 I share my story to give people hope.
-I was once where you probably are: tired, depressed, discouraged, and without much hope of ever feeling better.
+I was once where you probably are: exhausted, depressed, discouraged, and without much hope of ever feeling better.

 Growing up I dealt with severe constipation (not going for 4-5 days at a time), extremely heavy periods, fatigue, and anxiety.
 My parents never asked me if I was pooping everyday, they didn't know I was falling asleep in my classes even though I got plenty of sleep, and I didn't bring it up to them because I figured there was nothing they could to help me.
 I assumed that was just how I was.

 Fast forward 10 years.
 I was 25, I had a 4 year old son, I was getting more and more into my passion of dancing, but my body was quickly falling apart.
 I was always tired, still constipated, my periods were even heavier, and I started having muscle pain.
 Extreme muscle pain to the point I would show up to my favorite country bar to dance, and within 30 minutes I was going home because my muscles were seizing up.
 No amount of stretching or pain killers helped.